Mohomed-Aathif/Mohomed-Aathif/README.md

 ```
 # ── reach out ────────────────────────────────────────────────

-LINKEDIN     → linkedin.com/in/mohomed-aathif     # let's talk
+LINKEDIN     → www.linkedin.com/in/mohomed-aathif-35a962236     # let's talk
-PORTFOLIO    → [your-portfolio-url]                # see the work
+PORTFOLIO    → coming soon                # see the work
 GITHUB       → github.com/mohomed-aathif           # read the code

 # no cold spam. genuine conversations only.